 The upfront cost of installation is obviously one of the largest factors that determine whether or not a person is going to switch to solar.
 The current average price range in New Brunswick is about $2.89-$3.64 per watt.

 (not sure what this number means or how to use it?
 Jump back up to the Common Questions section.)

 However, the price can easily be higher or lower depending on the size of the system, the complexity of the job, the type of equipment used, and even on the quality of your installation company.

 In general, aiming for the cheapest price shouldn’t be your goal.
 Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
 If you get a quote through us, we’ll connect you with a pre-vetted installer!

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.

 However, unlike a typical loan, this loan is attached to your property (not you) and is paid back on your property tax bill as a Local Improvement Charge (LIC).
 The only eligibility is that you need to own a certain portion of your home.

 Unfortunately, no PACE financing is currently available in New Brunswick.

-New Brunswick has great energy incentive programs, decent access to energy financing and installers, however we still rank it as being the #8 province in the country for switching to solar power.
+Because of New Brunswick’s small incentive programs and moderate installation prices – we rank it as being the #11 province in the country for switching to solar power.